Dean-Go-kr/QTTNet/README.md

 ## Data & Preparation

-Download the ModelNet and UCF on official link
+Download the ModelNet and UCF on the official link

 - ModelNet: https://modelnet.cs.princeton.edu/
 - UCF: https://www.crcv.ucf.edu/data/UCF_YouTube_Action.php

-To prepare dataset for training QTTNet, you should run py files by order.
+To prepare the datasets for training QTTNet, you should run py files by order.

 - ModelNet